asadblinks/Dots-Boxes-Game/README.md

 - When user wins a box, the turn moves to the other user rather than the user who won the box
 - Ability draw/mark line with the help of mouse click

 In this repository, I will update the above mentioned shortcomings and add some more functionality.
+Following shortcoming are update:
+- When user wins a box, the turn moves to the other user rather than the user who won the box
+- Ability draw/mark line with the help of mouse click